 Any individual who wishes to speak to the Faculty Senate should contact the President of the Senate and request to be put on the agenda of the next regularly scheduled Senate meeting.
 All such requests must meet the same agenda deadlines which Senators must meet.
 In certain critical or unusual situations, however, the President may elect to entertain a motion for suspension of the rules in order to allow presentations to the Senate even when agenda deadlines have not been met.

+Article IX.
+AMENDMENTS

+The by-laws shall be amended by a two-thirds vote of the Faculty Senate during any regularly scheduled business meeting, provided that notice of the proposed changes has been given at the previous regularly scheduled senate meeting.

+If notice has not been given, but the senate wishes to make an immediate change to the bylaws (something that would generally be considered a minor change), a motion must be made to suspend the rules for consideration of the amendment, and this motion to suspend the rules must pass unanimously.
+Additionally, the amendment to the by-laws must pass unanimously.